 INTRODUCTION

 Gastric cancer (GC) is the fourth-most common type of cancer and the second leading cause of cancer-related death in the world[1].
 It is also the second most frequent malignancy in China[2].
-More patients are diagnosed with late stage GC in China than in Korea and Japan, with up to 60% of patients in stage III according to the 7th edition of the AJCC staging system[3,4].
+More patients are diagnosed with late stage GC in China than in Korea and Japan, with up to 60% of patients in stage III according to the 7th edition of the American Joint Committee on Cancer (AJCC) staging system[3,4].

 Surgical resection of the primary tumor and regional lymph node dissection remains the mainstay of curative treatment for patients with locally advanced GC (LAGC).
 Different types of surgical procedures for GC can affect the results of postoperative chemotherapy.
 Gastrectomy with extended (D2) lymph-node dissection is considered standard treatment in both Asian and Western countries[5].
 However, in real clinical practice, D2 lymphadenectomy rates vary among different hospitals and regions in China.
 In some European and American countries such as Turkey and Chile, high incidence rates, high rates of late-stage GC, and deficiencies in specially trained surgeons are considered as severely challenging as in China[1].